 - Lumbar spinal stenosis.

-If you are unsure about what lower back ailment you have please feel free to look through the links above and read more about the 5 most common types.
-As always, the only way to diagnosed correctly is to visit your top pain specialist in Orlando.
+If you are unsure about what lower back ailment you have, please feel free to look through the links above and read more about the 5 most common types.
+As always, the only way to diagnose correctly is to visit your top pain specialist in Orlando.

 If you need to schedule an appointment, please call one of our conveniently located offices (Kissimmee, Dr. Phillips, & St. Cloud) by dialing 407-284-1993.
 If you are an Orlando resident, our Dr. Phillips office will be the nearest clinic for you.
 This office is located in 7350 Sand Lake Commons Blvd # 2225 Orlando, FL 32819.

 We look forward to giving you a well-rounded treatment for your back discomfort that takes into account ALL of the available techniques and technology for back treatment.